The Healthy Homes Grant Program

 For a complete list of covered essential home repairs and renovations, Oregon Health Authority’s Healthy Homes Grant Program website.

-It’s supported by people and groups across Oregon:
+Healthy Homes was supported by people and groups across Oregon:

 Included in the Fair Shot for All People’s Budget.